 - The Transceive API transmits a sequence of APDUs to the Fidesmo backend server, to be fetched later on by the Fidesmo App and transferred to a card.

-- The MIFARE Classic API exposes high-level functions to deploy and manage MIFARE Classic services remotely: create a virtual MIFARE card, initialize it with sector trailers, read and write data, and delete the virtual card.
+- The MIFARE DESfire API exposes high-level functions to deploy and manage MIFARE DESFire applications remotely: create a DESFire application, send DESFire commands to it, and delete the DESFire application.

 The Fidesmo Service has been designed so that security is enforced by the Fidesmo components.
 This way, the mobile app requesting the service can either be an app supplied by the Service Provider or by any third-party, as shown in the figure above.